-But what if we wish to insert this choice within the product page, so that by selecting it the image and the price will change?
+But what if we wish to insert this choice within the product page, so that, by selecting it, the image and the price will change?
 Fortunately, we can do that too.

-As you can see, when you select this option, listing price and product offer will disappear and the tax status and type will be maintained.
-To create its variation, go to the “Attributes” section:
+As you can see, by choosing this option, the selling price and product offer will disappear and the tax status and type will be maintained.
+To create its variation, go to the Attributes section.

-Now you can create a new attribute, in case you didn’t already do before, or you can select one from the list of existing ones if you open the drop-down menu.
-In another guide, we created the “Color” attribute, where I entered the different colors of the product.
+Now you can create a new attribute, in case you haven’t done it before, or you can select one from the list of existing ones if you open the drop-down menu.
+In another guide, we created the Color attribute, where I entered the different colors of the product.
 Let’s pick the same attribute.

-By selecting the previously created attribute, you can select the elements you wish to link to the product, look for one in particular, select them all or add a new one.
+By electing the previously created attribute, you can select the elements you wish to link to the product, look for one in particular, choose all of them or add a new one.
 We find two options: visible on the product page and used for variations.
 The first is selected by default, but we mustn’t forget to also check mark the second option (used for variations).

-In this guide I added three values “Black”, “Blue” and “Red”, offering a shirt in these colors.
-Now move to the “Variations” section:
+In this case, I have added three values “Blue”, “Green” and “Red”, offering a T-shirt in these colors.
+Now, let’s move on to the Variations section.

-Now you can create each variation individually or create them automatically for all of the attributes we have previously entered.
+Once there, you can create each variation individually or create them automatically for all the attributes we have previously entered.
 We will select the second option.

-Once the variations are created, a section similar to the one of normal products will be created for each one of them, here you can add the variation image, the listing price and the discounted offer price:
+Once the variations are generated, a section that is similar to the normal product one will be created for each of them, here you can add a variation image, a selling price, a discounted offer price, an inventory status, etc.

-And this is how the product will look like once you have entered all the variations:
+And this is how the product will look like once all the variations have been entered:

-By selecting the color from the drop-down menu, the shirt color will change and so will its price:
+By selecting the color in the drop-down menu, the t-shirt color will change and so will its price:

 In the variations settings, it’s also possible to perform bulk actions:

-And this is how you create a variable product!
-See you in the next chapter!
+And this is how you can create a variable product!
+Don’t miss our upcoming guides.